chillcicada/tntt/README.md

 #import tntt: define-config
 ```

-Besides, you can clone this repository to use the nightly version:
+Besides, due to frequency update to the template, you can also clone this repository to use the nightly version:

 ```bash
 git clone https://github.com/chillcicada/tntt.git --depth 1